History of USM Alger (1937–1962): Official and Honorary presidents, Managers, and Cultural Influence

 Since its official founding in 1937, USM Alger was led by a succession of presidents and executive members who oversaw the club through its formative years under French colonial rule and during the challenging period of the Second World War.
-The first executive committee was established shortly after the club’s legal recognition, based on testimonies from early members and the official document submitted to the Governor of the Algiers Department.
-This founding committee was composed as follows: President: Ali Zaid, Vice Presidents: Bennacceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
+The first executive committee was established shortly after the club's legal recognition, based on testimonies from early members and the official document submitted to the Governor of the Algiers Department.
+This founding committee was composed as follows: President: Ali Zaid, Vice presidents: Bennaceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
 This initial leadership laid the organizational groundwork for the club and managed its early activities during a period of growing political and social tensions in Algeria.

-The first president of USM Alger, Ali Zaid, officially assumed his role on 5 July 1937 and remained in office until October 1938.
+The first president of USM Alger, Ali Zaid, officially assumed his role on July 5, 1937, and remained in office until October 1938.
 He was succeeded by Arezki Meddad, who took over the presidency in October 1938.
 Meddad presided over the club during the difficult early years of the Second World War and remained in office until his death while still serving as president in April 1942.
-Following Meddad’s passing, Abderrahmane Boulendjas was elected on 15 October 1942.
-His term lasted for one year, ending on 17 October 1943, and he was succeeded by Mohamed Aïchoun, who served from 17 October 1943 until 30 October 1946.
+Following Meddad's passing, Abderrahmane Boulendjas was elected on October 15, 1942.
+His term lasted for one year, ending on October 17, 1943, and he was succeeded by Mohamed Aïchoun, who served from October 17, 1943, until October 30, 1946.
 Aïchoun led the club during the immediate post-war years, a time of renewed activity and reorganization.

 Musician El Hadj M'Hamed El Anka was one of the biggest fans of the club.